agentreno/dotfiles/README.md

 ## TODO
 1. Fix problem if .zshrc already exists
-2. Install autoenv
-3. Install httpie by default
-4. Install ngrok with github auth by default
+2. Install ngrok with github auth by default